DaveMielke/NBP/b2g/ui/doc/recovery.rst

 Dot2
   Go back to the parent folder (equivalent to ``..`` within the visual menu).
-If within the initial volume list then exit the file browser without choosing a file.
+If within the top-level folder list then exit the file browser without choosing a file.

 Dot5